meierac/wochenschau/README.md

 - 📋 **Week-at-a-Glance View** - See all your activities organized by day in a beautiful grid layout
 - ➕ **Quick Activity Creation** - Add activities with customizable titles, times, and descriptions
 - 📝 **Activity Templates** - Save your most-used activities as templates for quick reuse
-- 🔗 **Calendar Integration** - Subscribe to iCal calendars and automatically sync events
+- 🔗 **Calendar Integration** - Subscribe to iCal calendars with automatic syncing and manual refresh
 - 📸 **Export as Image** - Export your week as a beautifully formatted image to share
 - 💾 **Local Storage** - All your data is stored locally on your device for privacy
-- 🔄 **Swipe Navigation** - Navigate between weeks with intuitive swipe gestures (mobile)
+- 🔄 **Auto-Sync** - iCal subscriptions automatically refresh when stale (24h default)
+- 👆 **Swipeable Sheets** - Swipe down to dismiss modals on mobile devices

 ### User Experience
 - 🚀 **Progressive Web App** - Install as a native app on iOS and Android